5G-ERA/middleware/README.md

 * **REDIS_HOSTNAME** - Address for the Redis server.
 It can be address of locally running server or the instance hosted by the 5G-ERA on AWS.
 The Redis needs to have installed additional modules: RedisGraph and RedisJSON
 * **REDIS_PORT** - The port on which the Redis server is operating.
 The default is `6379`, for the AWS server it has different port
+* **AWS_IMAGE_REGISTRY** - the address of the AWS Container Image Registry that hosts the official images for the 5G-ERA middleware

 ### Visual Studio Configuration